Last Updated on September 27, 2022

 Playing time: 40-70mins

-Researchers, ornithologists, bird watchers, and collectors seek to build a network of the most attractive wildlife preserves.
+In Wingspan, researchers, ornithologists, bird watchers, and collectors seek to build a network of the most attractive wildlife preserves.
 Players work to build a chain of powerful combinations to grow their habitat.
 You’ll need to gain food tokens, ensure birds are laying eggs, and draw cards with hundreds of unique birds on them.